Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 <h1>Summary</h1>

-- A full stack e-commerce web application using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+- A full stack e-commerce web application using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 - Used Redux to manage global state as opposed to context in past projects.

 <br/>